 (C) The underlying waterbody criteria continue to apply for all other Clean Water Act programs.

-(D) The site-specific background pollutant criterion will be effective upon department issuance of the permit for the specified permittee.
+(D) The site-specific background pollutant criterion will be effective upon DEQ issuance of the permit for the specified permittee.

-(E) Any site-specific criteria developed under this procedure will be re-evaluated upon permit renewal.
+(E) DEQ will reevaluate any site-specific criteria developed under this procedure upon permit renewal.

-(c) A site-specific background pollutant criterion may be established where all of the following conditions are met:
+(c) DEQ may establish a site-specific background pollutant criterion when all of the following conditions are met:

 (A) The discharger has a currently effective NPDES permit;

-(B) The mass of the pollutant discharged to the receiving waterbody does not exceed the mass of the intake pollutant from the same body of water, as defined in section (6)(a)(C) above, and, therefore, does not increase the total mass load of the pollutant in the receiving water body;
+(B) The mass of the pollutant discharged to the receiving waterbody does not exceed the mass of the intake pollutant from the same body of water, as defined in section (5)(a)(C) above, and therefore does not increase the total mass load of the pollutant in the receiving water body;

-(C) The discharger has not been assigned a TMDL wasteload allocation for the pollutant in question;
+(C) DEQ has not assigned the discharger a TMDL wasteload allocation for the pollutant in question;

 (D) The permittee uses any feasible pollutant reduction measures available and known to minimize the pollutant concentration in their discharge;